School of Law, Politics and Sociology

 • The development of consultancy activities

-The standard maximum amount has been increased to £3,000 with the possibility of further funding of an additional £2,000 where applicants are able to make a strong case for the value this will provide.
-Applications will need to consider potential avenues for income generation or indicate potential to become financially self-sustaining.
-Applications can be submitted by individuals or clusters.
+The standard maximum amount for 2024-25 is £2,500.
+Applicants are asked to consider potential avenues for income generation or indicate the potential for activities to become financially self-sustaining.
+Applications can be submitted by individuals or in partnership.
 All research-active members of staff are eligible.

 Applications should be no more than 2 pages in length and must include the following information: